-EDET S636 The Impact of Technology on Student Learning 3 credits (3+0)
+EDET S636 The Impact of Technology on Student Learning

 Techniques, tools, and strategies for predicting and assessing the effectiveness of technology tools and interventions on student learning.
 Access to a classroom for at least two days per week for three weeks is required in order to complete the portfolio assignment.
 Requires reliable Internet and ability to download software applications for evaluation.